-- Modify your application to add the appropriate Signal Sciences module, configured it to communicate with a sigsci-agent via RPC - Add the sigsci-agent container to the pod, configured in RPC mode - Add an emptyDir{} volume as a place for the sigsci-agent to write temporary data and share the RPC address
+- Modify your application to add the appropriate Signal Sciences module, configured it to communicate with a sigsci-agent via RPC. - Add the sigsci-agent container to the pod, configured in RPC mode. - Add an emptyDir{} volume as a place for the sigsci-agent to write temporary data and share the RPC address.

-Modifying and Configuring the Application Container
+Modifying and configuring the application container

-The helloworld example described earlier is a language based module (Golang) that has already been modified to enable communication to the sigsci-agent via RPC if configured to do so.
+The helloworld example is a language based module (Golang) that has already been modified to enable communication to the sigsciagent via RPC if configured to do so.
 This configuration is done via arguments passed to the helloworld example application as follows:

-- Listening Address (defaults to localhost:8000) - Optional Signal Sciences Agent RPC Address (default is to not use the sigsci-agent) Other language based modules are similar: See the language/framework module installation documentation.
-Web server based modules must have the Signal Sciences module added to the container: See the web server module installation documentation.
+- Listening Address (defaults to localhost: 8000). - Optional Signal Sciences Agent RPC Address (default is to not use the sigsci-agent).
+Other language based modules are similar.
+Web server based modules must have the Signal Sciences module added to the container.